Jamil-DataFinance/Financial_Reporting_in_PowerBI/README.md

 Our database had a well-structured schema with fact and dimension tables.
 I created a consolidated view by writing a SQL query to combine these tables into a single table.
 This approach ensures real-time data updates and prevents data loss during refreshes.
 The view was then connected to Power BI, and I incorporated the GETDATE() function to track query refresh dates.

+**2. Data CLeaning and Tranformation**

+In Power Query Editor, I did not need to clean the data since it was already processed in SQL.
+My task was to split the consolidated table into separate Fact and Dimension tables.
+I handled duplication issues that arose from SQL inner joins by using the "Remove Duplicates" option for all tables except the Fact table.

+**3. Data Model**

+The data model follows a snowflake schema, which is illustrated in the attached picture.
+This schema involves a central Fact table surrounded by normalized Dimension tables, enhancing data organization and reducing redundancy.

+**4. Reporting**

+In the reporting stage, I adopted a step-wise approach, keeping measures organized by their respective reports.
+This method ensures clarity and maintains a clear structure, with each measure directly related to the specific report it supports.